JoyceKimberly/JoSheet/README.md

 Personal project

-(Currently only works in Firefox and Safari)
+(Currently works best in Safari and somewhat in Firefox)